-It is apparent that the PRBF model (Fig. 1) is a special case of the RBF network where the outputs correspond to probability density functions and the second layer weights are constrained to represent prior probabilities.
+It is apparent that the PRBF model (Fig. 1) is a special case of the radial basis function network where the outputs correspond to probability density functions and the second layer weights are constrained to represented prior probabilities.
 Furthermore, the separate mixtures model can be derived as a special case of PRBF.
 This is illustrated in Fig. 2.
 The PRBF kernels are partitioned into K disjoint groups with each group corresponding to a specific class.
-In this sense, each kernel j is associated with only one class
+In this sense, each kernel j is associated with only one class C(j) and the separate mixtures model is obtained by setting all the prior probabilities of a kernel equal to zero, except for the prior corresponding to class C(j).

-Fig. 1.
-The architecture of the probabilistic RBF network.
+Figure 1: The architecture of the probabilistic RBF network.

-Fig. 2.
-The separate mixtures model as a special case of the probabilistic RBF network.
+Figure 2: The separate mixtures model as a special case of the probabilistic RBF network.